Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 Source: Yahoo Finance

-However, the nature of the panic that set in may have been different for two different core groups of investors: Retail vs. Institutional investors.
+However, the nature of the panic that set-in may have been different for each of two different core groups of investors: Retail vs. Institutional investors.

 The Epoch of Incredulity: Retail investor concerns

-On the Retail investor side, skepticism likely set in as a myriad of questions emerged:
+On the Retail investor side, skepticism likely set-in as a myriad of questions emerged:

 - Was the company in trouble?